garden-io/garden/docs/reference/module-types/container.md

         # services at the same time.
 Refer to the documentation of the module type in question to learn more.
         module:

+    # Maximum duration (in seconds) of the test run.
+    timeout: 600

 # A list of tasks that can be run from this container module.
 These can be used as dependencies for services (executed
 # before the service is deployed) or for other tasks.
 tasks: